Minor League Cricket: 2023

 Amid a dispute with USA Cricket, tournament directors pushed for a June 10 start to the 2023 season of Minor League Cricket.
 However, this was pushed back to August 4, a week ahead of the conclusion of the 2023 Major League Cricket season.
 The season saw the discontinuation of two franchises, as well as the renaming of two other teams amid managerial shakeups.
 The season concluded on October 1, with the Dallas Mustangs defeating the NJ Somerset Cavaliers by 44 runs.
 All matches played during the season were played on either real grass or hybrid wickets.

-In June, MiLC signed a deal with Cricket Canada and Boundaries North to help grow the game in the country through the potential formation of around 4-6 teams based in the area.
+In June, MiLC signed a deal with Cricket Canada and Boundaries North to help grow the game in the country through the potential formation of around 4–6 teams based in the area.
 MiLC announced that they were looking into the British Columbia and Greater Toronto Areas for expansion as soon as the 2024 season.

 2024

 The 2024 season played following the conclusion of the 2024 Major League Cricket season, in August.
-The Chicago Kingsmen won the finals over the East Bay Blazers by four wickets.
+The Chicago Kingsmen won the finals over the East Bay Blazers by four wickets in the final held at Grand Prairie Stadium.

 2025

-The 2025 season will be played following the conclusion of the 2025 Major League Cricket season, from August 28 to October 2.
+The 2025 season played following the conclusion of the 2025 Major League Cricket season in July.
+The Atlanta Fire won the finals over the defending champions, Chicago Kingsmen, by 5 wickets in the final held at Church Street Park.

+2026

+The 2026 season began play following the conclusion of the 2026 Major League Cricket season, in September.